Linking discrete and continuous models of cell birth and migration: Mathematical models and methods

 We consider biologically meaningful time scales (i.e., days), length scales (i.e., mm), and cell densities and stress empirical units throughout our results.
 This choice supports future studies that may treat pattern formation with multiple cell types.
 Throughout our simulations, we consider a domain of size $3$ mm $\times$ 3 mm (with one $1$D exception in Fig.~\ref{fig:1dBirth}).
-We implement four initial conditions to extract common features of cell interactions from different geometric scenarios: a square region of melanophores in the center of the domain (``Box"), a single stripe of melanophores (``Stripe"), two rectangular regions of melanophores (``Offset rectangles"), and two melanophore stripes (``Two stripes").
-We initialise individual ABM simulations by sampling cell positions uniformly in these regions for each respective initial condition, and initialise our continuous models by setting the cell density uniformly equal to the estimated biological density of $400$ cells/mm$^2$ within the same regions \cite{volkening2015}.
-To compare ABM results directly with the cell density from our continuous models, we obtain an EA distribution by simulating many ABM realizations, sorting all the cell locations into a grid of $N_\text{hist}$ $\times$ $N_\text{hist}$ voxels (or $N_\text{hist}$ $\times$ $1$ voxels in $1$D), and normalizing by the number of simulations and the voxel area each day.
+We implement four initial conditions to extract common features of cell interactions from different geometric scenarios.
+The first involves a square region of melanophores in the centre of the domain (``Box"), which mimics the symmetry of the domain.
+For the second initial condition, we place a single stripe of melanophores (``Stripe"), which is motivated by the typical patterning observed in wild-type zebrafish.
+For the third initial condition, we consider two rectangular regions of melanophores (``Offset rectangles"), which take into account non-standard geometries and the meeting of two disjoint melanophore populations.
+Finally, the last initial condition we consider involves two melanophore stripes (``Two stripes"), which explores the interactions between two disjoint melanophore populations with biologically realistic sharp fronts.
+(See Supplementary Fig.~6 for a summary of these initial conditions.)
+We initialise individual ABM simulations by sampling cell positions uniformly in these regions for each respective initial condition, and initialise our continuous models by setting the cell density uniformly equal to the estimated biological density of $400$ cells/mm$^2$ \cite{volkening2015}.